EgereDavid/EgereDavid/README.md

 ## ABOUT ME

+Growing up in the heart of **'God's Own State,' Nigeria**, my technical journey began early, collecting and repairing old radios, antennas, and electronics.
-My background in IT has equipped me with the capacity to troubleshoot complex issues.
-I am committed to collaborating effectively with peers and leaders to achieve shared goals.
-I highly value attention to detail, and my passion for chess continually reinforces the importance of critical thinking and problem-solving in security settings.
+That childhood curiosity has evolved into a robust **IT background**, equipping me with the capacity to troubleshoot complex system issues and collaborate effectively to achieve shared goals.
+Today, I channel that same problem-solving drive, sharpened by my love for **chess**, into critical thinking and rigorous attention to detail within **security settings**.
 ---

 ## TECHNICAL SKILLS